AFFT-520/NIEBot/README.md

 This is because, from my experience and that of others, the appointment booking process has greatly improved.

 This bot no longer works.
-I do have a private that does, however I am deciding not to release it, as doing so at this point in time will do more harm than good.
+I do have a private build that does, however I am deciding not to release it, as doing so at this point in time will do more harm than good.
 I am well aware that some people have used my code for profit.
 In the past, this was a moot subject as many appointment sellers already had their own bots.
 Now that the site has anti-bot protections, releasing a bot that bypasses the spanish government's bot protection is only likely to make things as bad as when I first released this tool.

 ## Requirements
 1. A Windows or Linux PC.